JelteF/PyLaTeX/README.md

-PyLatex
+PyLaTeX
 =======

-PyLatex is a Python library for creating LaTeX files.
+PyLaTeX is a Python library for creating LaTeX files.
 The point of this library is being an easy, but extensible interface between Python and Latex.